ipfs/ipfs-docs/docs/concepts/ipns.md

 The DHT is the default transport mechanism for IPNS records in Kubo.

-Due to the ephemeral nature of the DHT, records get dropped after 24 hours.
+Due to the ephemeral nature of the DHT, peers forget records after 24 hours.
 This applies to any record in the DHT, irrespective of the `validity` (also referred to as `lifetime`) field in the IPNS record.

-Therefore, IPNS records need to be regularly published to the DHT.
+Therefore, IPNS records need to be regularly (re-)published to the DHT.
 Moreover, publishing to the DHT at regular intervals ensures that the IPNS name can be resolved even when there's high node churn (nodes coming and going.)

-By default, Kubo will republish IPNS records to the DHT based on the [`Ipns.RepublishPeriod`] configuration which defaults to 4 hours.
+By default, Kubo will republish IPNS records to the DHT based on the [`Ipns.RepublishPeriod`](https://github.com/ipfs/kubo/blob/master/docs/config.md#ipnsrepublishperiod) configuration which defaults to 4 hours.
 [Republishing](https://github.com/ipfs/go-namesys/blob/1bf7d3d9cbe8f988b232b92288b24d25add85a00/republisher/repub.go#L130-L167) involves two steps:

-1. Creating an updated IPNS record with the `validity` timestamp field updated (by default based on `Ipns.RecordLifetime`), and signing it with the private key.
+1. Creating an updated IPNS record with the `validity` timestamp field updated (by default based on [`Ipns.RecordLifetime`](https://github.com/ipfs/kubo/blob/master/docs/config.md#ipnsrecordlifetime)), and signing it with the private key.
 The `sequence` number will only be incremented if the content path changes.
 2. Publish the [IPNS record to the DHT](https://docs.ipfs.tech/concepts/dht/#ipns-records)

 > **Note:** See the [DHT documentation](dht.md#ipns-records) for more information on the lifecycle of GETs and PUTs of IPNS records.